-From her lifestyle choices, it’s clear fashion and exercise are big parts of her life.
+From her lifestyle choices, clearly fashion and exercise are big parts of her life.
 There’s obvious ideas for creative messages, which our brand could use in its advertising, media and public relations activity.

 There’s an opportunity to appeal to her need to make people feel safe and protected.
 Our marketing could aim to help with her obvious pain points of ahem, evil, criminal, sexist bullies.

-Maybe we should turn our perfume bottle shape into some sort of jewellery that doubles up as a weapon, for example?
+Maybe we could turn our perfume bottle into some sort of jewellery which could also be used as a weapon, for example?

 Like some bracelets.
 Or a tiara.

 Of course, we’ve got to make this segment feel more approachable.
 Not everyone’s a super hero after all.
 That’s why our segment profile includes more fun stuff like running an Etsy store, and her like of cosplay.

 With this profile, you’ve a clearer picture of this woman, and no longer have to wonder what she’s like.